fastai/course20/files/notes/notes-1-1.md

 1. How could a feedback loop impact the rollout of a predictive policing model?
 1. Do we always have to use 224×224-pixel images with the cat recognition model?
 1. What is the difference between classification and regression?
 1. What is a validation set?
-What is a test set?
+What is a training set?
 Why do we need them?
 1. What will fastai do if you don't provide a validation set?